bmaunde/guidelines/connector-integration-guide.md

  - A payload containing whatever data the target system has decided to send back.
 Examples of this are:
 	 - a success message
-	 - a resource that was created
+	 - a resource that was created due to a create action on an object
+	 - a resource that was retrieved due to a get/retrieve/read action on an object
+	 - a message regarding a pull request such as available credit for a customer
+- A payload containing an error messa
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4OTU5OTI3MSwtMTkzOTIzNjIyNiwtMT
+eyJoaXN0b3J5IjpbMTc0MjUzOTgxOSwtMTkzOTIzNjIyNiwtMT
 g1MjgxMDkwMywtNTE0Mzg0MTI4LDE2MTY1MzIwMTQsLTIxMTM2
 MjU1NDUsMjAxMTQ2ODE1MSw4MTY5MDYxNTIsLTE3ODk1Mzk5OT
 ZdfQ==